crblair/esp32-Sprinkler-Control/README.md

 - Power supply for relays/valves

 ### Software
-- Arduino IDE 2.3.4 or PlatformIO
+- Arduino IDE (2.3.4 or later) or PlatformIO
 - ESP32 board support package
+- Required libraries: WiFi, WebServer, EEPROM, and other standard Arduino libraries

 ### Setup
 1. Clone this repository: